myreceiptt/nota-markdown/202508/iBLOOMING-Web3-living (1).md

 - **Profit Sharing** = Holding-Based Reward
 - **Cross-App Utility** = Integration with iBLOOMING edu-products / Access to iBLOOMING

-🎯 That makes it unnecessary to reinvent, but essential to relabel, restructure, and upgrade the value layer already running since 2023.
+🎯 This means we don’t need to recreate anything — only to reframe, extract insights, and elevate the value logic already active since 2023.

 ---